Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 This section describes the basic setup to run Alluxio with a single master in a cluster.
 This is the simplest way to deploy Alluxio on a cluster, meanwhile this single master may also become the single point of failure (SPOF) in an Alluxio cluster.
-If that machine or process became unavailable, the cluster as a whole would be unavailable.
+If that machine or process becomes unavailable, the cluster as a whole would become unavailable.
 To deploy Alluxio in production, we highly recommend running Alluxio masters in [High Availability]({{ '/en/deploy/Running-Alluxio-On-a-HA-Cluster.html' | relativize_url }}) mode.